patricksurry/TaliForth2/platform/README.md

 4. Define the 65c02 reset and interrupt vectors at $fffa-$ffff, if needed.

-5. (optional) If your platform is configurable, use conditional assembly based on the `CONFIG` symbol, e.g. `.if CONFIG="c65" ... .endif`.
+5. (optional) If your platform supports multiple variants, use conditional assembly based on the `VARIANT` symbol, e.g. `.if VARIANT="c65" ... .endif`.

 ### Tali Forth 2 memory layout